Some Of The Most Common Character Traits

 Dealing With Your Negative Traits

 Navigating your own character traits and the puzzling results of a traits test is not easy for anyone.
 An online counselor can help you through this process.
 You might be skeptical about the efficacy of online therapy.
 It is always good to proceed with caution when dealing with heavy matters like mental health.
 But you should know that there is consensus in the mental health community that online counseling works.
-Dr. Nicholas Joyce points out in a recent article that, even before the popularity of online therapy, things like telephone crisis lines were viewed as effective and necessary for years.
-Online therapy is simply a logical extension.
+Studiesmany situations, online counseling is as effective as in-person counseling, while also being more convenient.
+With BetterHelp, you can connect with a professional therapist from the comfort of your home or office at a time that works for you, and you have the ability to message your counselor any time.

 If you need help dealing with mental health issues, you can talk to a licensed counselor at BetterHelp.
 You’ll be matched up with a suitable counselor after a brief questionnaire.
 Then, you can choose to engage in psychotherapy on your schedule.
 Your therapist will help you get to know yourself better and understand your character’s traits.
 Read what others have to say about their experience with BetterHelp below.